Arkaba

 conservation

-As part of the Wild Bush Luxury collective, we have a commitment to sustainability and conservation to share our ecologically unique environments with our guests.
+As part of Stay Intrepid and the Intrepid Travel collective, we have a commitment to sustainability and conservation to share our ecologically unique environments with our guests.

-It is our innate desire and responsibility to ensure we’re contributing to the conservation of Australia’s natural and cultural heritage and to the local communities we work with.
+It is our innate desire and responsibility to ensure we’re contributing to the conservation of Australia’s natural and cultural heritage.
+We are also guided by Intrepid’s commitment to work with the local communities as a certified B Corp.

 Dedicated to conservation